 Accepting and believing this will go a long way towards making peace with your inner critic.

 The inner critic likes to lurk, even when you’ve made progress.
 Don’t let that discourage you.
 Learn to acknowledge it and then ignore it.
 Practise the above-mentioned tips and you will make peace with it.
+Click to read more about in office Cognitive Behavior Therapy and Online CBT.

 Therapy is also a powerful way to overcome your inner critic.
-If you’d like to learn more about the scientifically-proven methods I use in my London or Honolulu clinic, please sign up for a free test drive or email me to learn more.
+If you’d like to learn more about the scientifically-proven methods I use in my London or Honolulu clinic, please sign up for a test drive or email me to learn more.